-Within this supportive context, Neighbourhood Plan Policy GE4 specifically identifies the types of new green space and the parts of the Neighbourhood Area deficient in provision, based on the most up-to-date assessment and on documented community views.
+Within this supportive context, Neighbourhood Plan Policy GE3 specifically identifies the types of new green space and the parts of the Neighbourhood Area deficient in provision, based on the most up-to-date assessment and on documented community views.

-Additionally, Policy GE5 identifies a specific opportunity for the establishment of a new open space resource centred on Sugden Reservoir to the south of Cross Roads.
+Additionally, Policy GE4 identifies a specific opportunity for the establishment of a new open space resource centred on Sugden Reservoir to the south of Cross Roads.
 The area in question comprises the reservoir itself (formerly used for angling) and the field to the east (a former cricket ground).
 Both have been publically accessible in the past, but this has not been the case for a number of years.
 'Sugden Swamp' which pre-dated the reservoir fed the stream which powered Syke Mill and later Lees Mill in the valley to the north-west - the area may have industrial archaeological interest as a result.
-The area also forms part of the Sugden End Bradford Wildlife Area (itself part of a Candidate Local Wildlife Site), details of which are included here in the report at Appendix 6.
+The area also forms part of the Brow Moor with Sugden End Local Wildlife Site, details of which are included in Appendix 5.

-POLICY GE4: PROVISION OF NEW OPEN SPACE
+POLICY GE3: PROVISION OF NEW OPEN SPACE